-The FIELD <> CURRENT SHIFT-key is used to toggle between the use of field units, either kG (kilogauss) or T (tesla), and the use of current units $(A)^1$.
+The FIELD <> CURRENT SHIFT-key is used to toggle between the use of field units, either kG (kilogauss) or T (tesla), and the use of current units (A)1.
 If the Model 430 Programmer is using field units (either kG or T) and the FIELD <> CURRENT SHIFT-key is used, the Model 430 Programmer will begin using current units (A).
-Conversely, if the Model 430 is using current units (A) and the FIELD <> CURRENT SHIFT-key is used, the Model 430 is using current units (A) and the FIELD <> CURRENT SHIFT-key is used, the Model 430 is using current units (A) and the FIELD <> CURRENT SHIFT-key is used, the Model 430 will begin using field units (either kG or T).
+Conversely, if the Model 430 is using current units (A) and the FIELD <> CURRENT SHIFT-key is used, the Model 430 will begin using field units (either kG or T).